ChrstphrHll/npc_gen/students/Aniari Arlayna.md

 - 1st year Assault student in Elkenval
 - long straight red hair that's messy, Pale Brown eyes, and Light skin
 - Is Knowledgeable and Dishonest, and has Courage as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes